ktprime/emhash/README.md

 ```

-- some bucket function is not supported just like other falt hash map do, load factor is always less than 1.0.

 - the only known bug as follow if erase not current key/iterator during iteration without break. some key will be iteraored twice or missed.to fix it can desearse performance 20％ or even much more.

 ```